thenewdarling/Spellbook/Class Features/Spellcasting.md

 ##### Preparing and Casting Spells

 The [[Druid]] table shows how many spell slots you have to cast your spells of 1st level and higher.
 To cast one of these [[Druid]] spells, you must expend a slot of the spell's level or higher.
-You regain all expended spell slots when you finish a long rest.
+You regain all expended spell slots when you finish a [[Long Rest]].

 You prepare the list of [[Druid]] spells that are available for you to cast, choosing from the [[Druid]] spell list.
 When you do so, choose a number of [[Druid]] spells equal to your Wisdom modifier + your [[Druid]] level (minimum of one spell).
 The spells must be of a level for which you have spell slots.

 For example, if you are a 3rd-level [[Druid]], you have four 1st-level and two 2nd-level spell slots.
 With a Wisdom of 16, your list of prepared spells can include six spells of 1st or 2nd level, in any combination.
 If you prepare the 1st-level spell [[Cure Wounds]], you can cast it using a 1st-level or 2nd-level slot.
 Casting the spell doesn't remove it from your list of prepared spells.
-You can also change your list of prepared spells when you finish a long rest.
+You can also change your list of prepared spells when you finish a [[Long Rest]].
 Preparing a new list of [[Druid]] spells requires time spent in prayer and meditation: at least 1 minute per spell level for each spell on your list.

 ##### Spellcasting Ability